mkozturk/turkishnames/README.md

 # Unisex first names

 There are many Turkish names that are used by either gender, such as Deniz, Kamuran, Tuna, etc. However, when I tried to tally the names that occur both in male and female list, I was surprised to see that exclusively male and female names also appeared on the list.
 For example, there are 69 Mehmets listed as female (out of 1.7 million) and 48 Fatmas listed as male (out of 1.2 million).
 These are obviously clerical mistakes.
 In order to eliminate them, I discounted the names where one gender's count is less than 1/20th of the other.
-Here are the most common 20 unisex names:
+Here are the most common 20 unisex names (see the file *unisex_name_tally_filtered* for a complete list).

 Name | Males | Females | Total count
 ---|---| --- | ---